cassiobolba/Data-Engineering/Fundamentals of Data Engineering/3-Data Architecture.md

 ### 3.3 Major Architecture Concepts
 #### 3.3.1 Domains and Services
-A domain is the real-world sibject area of which you are architecting.
+A domain is the real-world subject area of which you are architecting.
 A service a set of functionality whose goal is to accomplish a task.
-A Domains contains multiple services
+A Domains contains multiple services.

-### 3.3.2 Distributed Systems, Scalability, and Design for Failure
+#### 3.3.2 Distributed Systems, Scalability, and Design for Failure
 * Design for scalability
 * Elasticity
 * Availability